pveber/bistro/README.md

-# bistro: build and run distributed scientific workflows
+# bistro: build and run distributed workflows

 `bistro` is an [OCaml](http://ocaml.org) library to build and run computations represented by a collection of interdependent scripts, as